 20 U.S.C.
 Section 1681, Federal Civil Rights Law

-To ensure compliance with Title IX, the University is required to designate a Title IX Coordinator, the Office for Institutional Equity & Access (OEA) serves as the contact office responsible for developing, adopting and disseminating its nondiscrimination policy and making the policy available to the University community.
-The Vice President for Equity and Inclusion & Title IX Coordinator, Chocoletta A. Simpson, will coordinate Title IX compliance requirements campus wide.
+To ensure compliance with Title IX, the University is required to designate a Title IX Coordinator.
+The Office for Institutional Equity & Access (OEA) serves as the contact office responsible for developing, adopting, and disseminating the University's nondiscrimination policy and making the policy available to the University community.
+The Title IX Coordinator, Judith Siminoe, coordinates Title IX compliance requirements campus-wide.

-In accordance with this policy, St. Cloud State University (SCSU) is committed to creating and maintaining a community in which all persons who participate in University programs and activities can come together to learn and work in an atmosphere freed from all forms of harassment, exploitation, discrimination, intimidation or retaliation based on sex or gender.
-It is the responsibility of the University to prevent acts of discrimination based on sex or gender if possible, correct it when it occurs, provide education towards prevention, and to recommend appropriate disciplinary action, as necessary, against behavior that is a violation of the policy.
-Every member of the University community should be aware that the University will not tolerate discrimination based on sex or gender of any kind and such behavior is prohibited by Federal Law, State Law and University policy.
+In accordance with this policy, St. Cloud State University is committed to creating and maintaining a community in which all persons who participate in University programs and activities can come together to learn and work in an atmosphere free from harassment, exploitation, discrimination, intimidation, or retaliation based on sex or gender.
+The University is responsible for preventing acts of discrimination based on sex or gender when possible, correcting it when it occurs, providing education toward prevention, and recommending appropriate disciplinary action, as necessary, against behavior that violates this policy.
+Every member of the University community should be aware that discrimination based on sex or gender is prohibited by Federal Law, State Law, and University policy.

 Non-discrimination Statement

-To learn more about St. Cloud State’s Title IX Procedures take a look at the Student Code of Community Standards - Title IX.
+To learn more about St. Cloud State University's Title IX procedures, view the Student Handbook.

 St. Cloud State University's Title IX Coordinator